 They represent the spirit of the holiday season and add a little sparkle to your coat.
-From sparkling rhinestones, sterling silver, bakelite or made from various other materials, there are many to choose from.
+From sparkling rhinestones, sterling silver, bakelite or from various other materials, there are many to choose from.

 Many of the popular costume jewelry makers made vintage Christmas pins.
 Swarovski, Hollycraft, Art, Weiss, Heidi Daus, Mylu, Vrba and so many more.
-I would have to say that Swarovski pins, beginning in the early 1990's seems to be the most expensive to collect.
-But Swarovski made and makes really good quality jewelry.
+I would have to say that Swarovski pins, beginning in the early 1990's seems to be the most expensive to collect currently.
+Swarovski makes really good quality jewelry.
 I believe it will only increase in value over time.

 A great example of vintage rhinestone Christmas tree pin.
 This one is all prong set in a gold tone and notice the candles on the sides.
 This piece is unmarked.
 I have seem similar examples by Weiss and other quality makers.